Let's look at some additional features and different types of grouping.

 When we add the atomic grouping characters, ?>

-, the following happens: first a
+, the following happens: we find first a

-, is found, then bc
+, then bc

 , then cc